JijiangLi/DPCS/README.md

 - The denoising algorithms are borrowed from this excellent work [CGLab-GIST/target-aware-denoising](https://github.com/CGLab-GIST/target-aware-denoising).
 - The compensation is inspired by [Projector Compensation Framework using Differentiable Rendering](https://github.com/CGLab-GIST/pc-using-dr).
 - The dataloader and file structure are adopted from [CompenNeSt++](https://github.com/BingyaoHuang/CompenNeSt-plusplus) and [DeProCams](https://github.com/BingyaoHuang/DeProCams).
-- The calibration software is used by this work [A Fast and Flexible Projector-Camera Calibration System](https://github.com/BingyaoHuang/single-shot-pro-cam-calib).
+- The calibration software used in this work is [A Fast and Flexible Projector-Camera Calibration System](https://github.com/BingyaoHuang/single-shot-pro-cam-calib).
 - We thank the anonymous reviewers for valuable and inspiring comments and suggestions.

 ## Troubleshooting / Requests
-If you have any questions, please feel free to open a github issue or send an e-mail to [jijiangli@email.swu.edu.cn](jijiangli@email.swu.edu.cn).
+If you have any questions, please feel free to open a GitHub issue or send an e-mail to [jijiangli@email.swu.edu.cn](jijiangli@email.swu.edu.cn).